 The Committee is responsible for overseeing the work of Internal Audit, provided by Barnsley MBC's Corporate Assurance Service, and in particular ensuring that the Internal Audit plan addresses key control risks facing the Authority.
 The Head of Corporate Assurance, in her role as Head of Internal Audit for the Authority, is required under the relevant professional standards to produce an annual opinion on the adequacy of the control environment.
-For 2023/24, this opinion is that "based on the systems reviewed and reported on by Internal Audit during the year to date, together with management's response to issues raised, I am able to give a reasonable (positive) assurance opinion regarding the effectiveness of the control, risk and governance environment."
+For 2024/25, this opinion is that "based on the systems reviewed and reported on by Internal Audit during the year to date, together with management's response to issues raised, I am able to give a reasonable (positive) assurance opinion regarding the effectiveness of the control, risk and governance environment."

-\NB: This conclusion will be updated for 2024/25 following the completion of the Head of Corporate Assurance's annual workplan and annual report for the year.
+\NB: This conclusion is a draft only and will be updated for 2024/25 following the completion of the Head of Corporate Assurance's annual workplan and annual report for the year to the Audit & Governance Committee.